Black Belt Pentesting / Bug Hunting Millionaire: Mastering Web Attacks with Full-Stack Exploitation (100% Hands-On Labs)

 - How Web Hackers Make BIG MONEY: Remote Code Execution

-Instructor Dawid Czagan is an internationally recognized security researche, trainer and the founder and CEO at Silesia Security Lab .
+Instructor Dawid Czagan is an internationally recognized security researcher, trainer and the founder and CEO at Silesia Security Lab .
 He is listed among top hackers at HackerOne.
 Dawid Czagan has found security bugs in Apple, Google, Mozilla, Microsoft and many others.
 Due to the severity of many bugs, he received numerous awards for his findings.

 Dawid Czagan shares his offensive security experience through his hands-on training courses.
 He has delivered training sessions at key industry conferences such as DEF CON (Las Vegas), OWASP Global AppSec EU (Barcelona), Hack In The Box (Amsterdam), CanSecWest (Vancouver), 44CON (London), Hack In Paris (Paris), NorthSec (Montreal), HITB GSEC (Singapore) and for many corporate clients.
 His students include security specialists from Oracle, Adobe, ESET, ING, Red Hat, Trend Micro, Philips and government sector.